cwerner1/conf2yaml/README.md

 ## Synopsis

-Python script to convert Cisco IOS/IOS-XE/NX-OS device config into YAML data, suitable for use in Ansible.
+Python script to convert Openwrt uci device config into YAML data, suitable for use in Ansible.

 I've forked this because I want to take it in a different direction.
 I need a different YAML format and wanted to update to a current Python version.